Today is the Sabbath, or Shabbat in Hebrew. It began at sundown yesterday (Friday) and ends at sundown today.

 It’s incredibly freeing you know.
 To just say “no” to the world’s expectations of you, to re-claim your time.
 To deliberately choose what to do with your day.

-Not only do you have permission to do that, but Father earnestly desires it for you.
+Not only do you have permission to do that, but Papa earnestly desires it for you.

 That’s why He put it on the calendar.

 So take some time to rest this week.
 Put Shabbat on your calendar, just like Papa did.

 Don’t make it hard or attach a bunch of rules to it.
 Just have some fun.

 And as a friend from Texas likes to say, “Shabbat Shalom, y’all”!